MCHbest. NPM 8: Physical Activity

 Overview.
 Environmental strategies focusing on increasing physical activity have been shown to be effective, especially when increasing physical activity among school-aged boys.1,2

 Evidence.
 Moderate Evidence.
-Environmental change strategies such as creation of walking trails and infrastructure through legislative, fiscal or policy requirements, and planning have shown to be effective.
-Additionally, promotion of the use of new or existing facilities is critical to encourage use.
-This strategy has been tested more than once and results trend positive overall.
+Environmental change strategies such as creation of walking trails and infrastructure through legislative, fiscal or policy requirements, and planning have shown to be effective.3 Additionally, promotion of the use of new or existing facilities is critical to encourage use.3 This strategy has been tested more than once and results trend positive overall.
+See the references below for specific studies related to this strategy.
 Access the peer-reviewed evidence through the MCH Digital Library.
 Access additional peer-reviewed evidence through the Cochrane Library.
 (Read more about understanding evidence ratings).

 Target Audience.
 Community.